maxthraxx/WFGY/ProblemMap/README.md

+> We’ve crossed **1000 ⭐**  thank you all for the support.
-> almost at 1000 ⭐ once we hit it i’ll unlock [Blur Blur Blur](https://github.com/onestardao/WFGY/blob/main/OS/BlurBlurBlur/README.md), the math-to-image engine.
+> [Blur Blur Blur](https://github.com/onestardao/WFGY/blob/main/OS/BlurBlurBlur/README.md), the math-to-image engine, is now officially unlocked.
-> mark your calendars — it’ll officially go live later on 9/9.
+> One-man cold start, one season, one thousand stars.
+And we’re just getting started.

 # 🏥 WFGY Problem Map 1.0 · bookmark it. you’ll need it